ultra-lite/container/README.md

 # ![logo](https://avatars1.githubusercontent.com/u/16309098?v=3&s=100) Ultra-Lite Container

-An ultra-lightweight DI container, filling a Pimple-shaped gap in a Container-Interop world.
+An ultra-lightweight DI container.
+The Ultra-Lite container is PSR-11 compliant.
+(Previous versions supported container-interop instead.)

-Using anonymous functions as factories for creating dependencies.
-Inspired by Pimple DI.
+Use anonymous functions as factories to specify your services.

-Aims for full compliance with the Container-Interop standard, including the optional Delegate Lookup feature.

-As of version `4.0`, PHP 7.0+ is required.

-Version 5 will only implement PSR-11, and not Container-Interop.
-The implementation of the delegate container design pattern, and the provision of the composite container, will be unaffected by this change.
+This container also supports the Delegate Lookup pattern, and comes with a basic composite container.

 ## Usage